Transformative payment integrity

 2. Take a proactive, data-driven approach

-Browder agrees: “Any payment integrity program that is mature and that's really meeting a health plan’s needs is going to be more proactive about finding opportunities and continuously reassessing and prioritizing those opportunities.
-Our clients routinely praise us for being highly proactive.
+“Any payment integrity program that is mature and that's really meeting a health plan’s needs is going to be proactive about finding opportunities and will be continuously reassessing and prioritizing those opportunities,” Browder said.
+“Our clients routinely praise us for being highly proactive.
 That's one of the areas we've focused on for several years now: proactive outreach around sharing information and successes, and even sharing when there are issues, too.”

 3. Aim for optimization and efficiency

 Today, payment integrity programs at the highest level of maturity are looking beyond the advances already made to full optimization.
-“They’re focused on three key elements: capturing as much value as possible, delivering high return on investment, and managing member and provider relationships,” Brady said.
+“They’re focused on three key elements: capturing as much value as possible, delivering high return on investment, and managing member and provider relationships,” Plante said.

 From a plan perspective, this kind of optimization can produce big payoffs.
 “Expertise grows with experience.
-And you really want that expertise when it comes to payment integrity,” Browder stated.
+And you really want that expertise when it comes to payment integrity,” Browder said.
 “Take the negotiation stage of subrogation.
 Negotiation isn't an ability most people are born with, it’s truly a learned skill.
 At Carelon, we focus a lot of our training on negotiation techniques and strategies, ensuring that our associates are good stewards of our clients’ money.
 The longer we retain those associates, the more valuable their experience and training become.”

 4. Improve member and provider experiences

 Payment integrity isn’t just about stopping financial loss.
 It’s also increasingly about improving experiences for both members and providers.
 In the past, particularly during the subrogation process, members had to be far more involved than many would have liked.
 This sometimes took the form of time-consuming phone calls or lengthy written questionnaires.
-However, as Browder explains, “over the past four to five years, the trend has been to get away from reliance on members.”
-This is a trend he believes will continue to be a focus in the future.
+But, as Browder explains, “over the past four to five years, the trend has been to get away from reliance on members,” a trend he believes will continue to be a focus in the future.
 “Health plans are realizing that their members are very busy, and they already receive a lot of communication, from direct mail to phone calls to texts.
 The last thing they want is to receive another piece of correspondence from their plan about a claim.
 What this means is that payment integrity as an industry is going to move away from letters and calls to solutions like database mining and direct subrogation that completely remove the member from the process.”

 There’s also an increasing recognition among plans that payment integrity can be a tool for building stronger relationships between payers and providers.
 “Everyone wants to eliminate that waste in the system.
-The providers want to eliminate that waste, the payers want to eliminate the waste,” Brady said.
+The providers want to eliminate that waste, the payers want to eliminate the waste,” Plante said.
 “The way to do that is to work together to increase the transparency around payments.”

-5. Innovate with technology — but don’t forget the human element
+5. Innovate with technology, but don’t forget the human element

-Deagle concurred: “If you can fully automate a payment integrity solution, great.
+Plante agrees: “If you can fully automate a payment integrity solution, great.
 But many of the newest tech solutions we’ve been leveraging recently aren’t fully automated; they're enabling tools.
 There’s a big gray area between fully automated and fully manual solutions, and a lot of great, elevating capabilities exist in that space.
 These are the tool sets that allow a workforce to do what they need to do faster and more accurately, a productivity lift that can boost your payment integrity program significantly.”

 A world of possibility

 In fact, the industry is well on its way.
-“We’re already familiar with the concepts of value-based contracting and value-based incentives in healthcare,” Deagle said.
+“We’re already familiar with the concepts of value-based contracting and value-based incentives in healthcare,” Plante said.
 “There's no reason we can't expand those ideas to include how we partner so that it's easier to understand how to pay accurately and correctly.
 You're not going to achieve perfection every time, but if we simplify our processes and work together, we can make payment integrity easier and more effective for everyone.”

 See healthcare from our perspective